– Train with the Best!

 Encourage Reflection: Frame questions that make a person reflect deeply.
 For example, “What lessons have you learnt from that experience?”

-The art of questioning can be a very powerful technique.
+The art of questioning can be a very powerful technique for asking questions.
 It helps us with more clarity and helps in understanding meetings much better.
 It encourages critical thinking and brings out the best information.
-The following are some ways through which the question can be adapted and used.
+The following are some ways through which the question can be adapted and used by the STAR method for asking questions.

 What are the breakthrough solutions to solving this problem?